plexswap/Plexswap-Docs/products/crop-silos/waya-silo/README.md

 * **0.1% if you unstake (withdraw) within 72 hours.**
 * Only applies within 3 days of manually staking.
 * After 3 days, you can unstake with **no fee**.
-* The 3-day timer resets every time you manually stake more WAYA in the pool.
+* The 3-day timer resets every time you manually stake more WAYA in the Silo.
 * This fee only applies to manual unstaking: it does not apply to automatic compounding.

 **Performance fee**